 The report, Fair game?
-Improving the regulation of the well-being of South African wildlife was released by the Center for Environmental Rights (CER) and the Endangered Wildlife Trust (EWT).
+Improving the regulation of the well-being of South African wildlife was released by the Centre for Environmental Rights (CER) and the Endangered Wildlife Trust (EWT).
 It identified “major gaps” in South African legislation that leaves “the well-being of wild animals without adequate protection”.

 “When wildlife becomes a commodity as it has done in South Africa, the welfare of animals becomes secondary,” said Nicci Wright, the wildlife project manager of the Humane Society International Africa, talking to a local newspaper.

-A good example of how the welfare of wild animals is falling through the cracks is provided by an incident that occurred in 2014 which was well publicized in South Africa: a giraffe was gruesomely killed while being transported in an open-air truck; the driver of the vehicle drove under a bridge that was not high enough to accommodate the animal’s extraordinary height.
+A good example of how the welfare of wild animals is falling through the cracks is provided by an incident that occurred in 2014 which was well publicised in South Africa: a giraffe was gruesomely killed while being transported in an open-air truck; the driver of the vehicle drove under a bridge that was not high enough to accommodate the animal’s extraordinary height.
 No prosecutions were reported.